hmrc/mdtp-dog-team-apprentice/tasks/web-app-familiarisation.md

 Goal
 ----
-Produce a really simple web application.
+Produce a really simple web application, which can be run locally with no errors.

 The project should:
 * Serve at least three different views to the user, each at its own URL (or route).